Winterizing Rose Bushes

 In any zone where roses won't be subject to freezing or snow, keep an eye out for fungal diseases that can occur in cooler wet climates.
 Since your roses are still growing and setting buds, November is when you should start a light feeding.
 Don't make the mistake of overfeeding the rose bush before winter.

 In regards to what kind of plant food, I always have preferred Bonide 7101 4-Pound Rose and Flower Food 3-4-3.

 Always Cone Your Rose Bush If They Are In A Heavy Snow Zone

 Coning A Rose Bush For Heavy Snow Area

 A popular method of winter protection for rose bushes is the use of styrofoam cones.
 A cone can be used if the bush will be exposed to heavy snow.
-The cone must fit properly, never stuff a bush into an ill fitting cone.
+The cone must fit properly, never stuff a bush into an ill-fitting cone.
 The bush should be covered before snowfall, but late into the winter season.
 A cone must be well ventilated, to prevent heat from build-up inside the cone on sunny winter days.
 It is very important to ventilate a cone.
 Do this by cutting five or six 1-inch holes around the top, as well as the bottom of the cone.
 Heat buildup can cause the rose bush break while it is dormant.
 It's also advisable to mound soil around the crown of the plant before putting the cone in place.
-If using a cone, weight it down with a brick to insure it stays in place.
+If using a cone, weight it down with a brick to ensure it stays in place.